Scleverlin/Verilog_Basic_Circuits/README.md

 I use iverilog + gtkwave as the basic simulation for tesetbench, and DesignCompiler for synthesis.

 # Directory
-The verilog codes in the "basic_circuits" directory are the basic training of coding, such as DFF, latch,multiplexer,etc.
+The verilog codes in the "basic_circuits" directory are the basic training of coding, such as DFF, latch,multiplexer,etc. Recently (Mar 2023), I added different types of adders' codes to this directory.

 Files in "./synthesizable_verilog" are some a little complex deisgns selected to do logic synthesis based on DesignCompiler.